What's in this article?

 You'll need to use a bleed key and loosen the nut on the end of the radiator.
 As you turn it, water from your system will come out.

 Boiler still leaking?
-We can fit you a brand new one from just £1,395 - Get a quote online, today.
+We can fit you a brand new boiler as quick as tomorrow - Get a quote online, today.

 Time heals all wounds.
 Except for boilers.
 Time kills boilers (and causes leaks).